vasile-rares/MemoryGame/README.md

 -   .NET 8.0 SDK
 -   Visual Studio 2022 (recommended) or any IDE that supports .NET development
--   Windows OS (as the project uses WPF)

 ## 🚀 Setup Instructions